joyhooei/CocosFlappyBird-QL/README.md

 # CocosFlappyBird-QL
-Flappy Bird with Q Learning based on Cocos Creator
+Flappy Bird with Q Learning made with Cocos Creator